-The notion of $\mathcal{M}$ -adhesive transformation systems provides an abstract framework for transformation systems based on the double pushout (DPO) approach originally developed for graphs (Ehrig et al.1973) and extended to typed attributed graphs and a large variety of Petri nets based on the slightly more specific framework of weak adhesive transformation systems with suitable classes $\mathcal{M}$ of monomorphisms (Ehrig et al.2006).
+The notion of \mathcal{M} -adhesive transformation systems provides an abstract framework for transformation systems based on the double pushout (DPO) approach originally developed for graphs (Ehrig et al.1973) and extended to typed attributed graphs and a large variety of Petri nets based on the slightly more specific framework of weak adhesive transformation systems with suitable classes \mathcal{M} of monomorphisms (Ehrig et al.2006).
 While several analysis techniques for the crucial properties of termination and local confluence have been provided for the general setting, this paper presents general techniques for the analysis of processes of such systems, i.e. of equivalence classes of executions differing only for the interleaving of the same transformation steps.

 The main problem in this context is to analyse whether a sequence of transformation steps can be rearranged in order to generate all possible equivalent executions, or some specific and possibly better ones.
-If the system is modelled by a Petri net these questions can be fairly easily answered: processes (or occurrence nets) incorporate a notion of concurrency that can be exploited to rearrange the tasks, while still respecting causality.
-We are here considering models with two further dimensions, which considerably complicate the problem: first, we work in the general setting of $\mathcal{M}$ -adhesive categories where we can model systems with an evolving topology, such as graph transformation systems, in contrast to systems with a static structure like classical Petri nets.
+If the system is modelled by a Petri net these questions can be fairly easily answered: processes (or occurrence nets) incorporate a notion of concurrency (represented as a partial order) that can be exploited to rearrange the tasks, while still respecting causality; thus the equivalent computations (firing sequences) are all and only those obtained as linearisations of the process.
+We are here considering models with two further dimensions, which considerably complicate the problem: first, we work in the general setting of \mathcal{M} -adhesive categories where we can model systems with an evolving topology, such as graph transformation systems, in contrast to systems with a static structure like classical Petri nets.
 Second, we take into account Negative Application Conditions (NACs) that are used to ensure the "absence" of forbidden structures when executing a transformation step.
 It is well-known that NACs significantly improve the specification formalisms based on transformation rules leading to more compact and concise models as well as increased usability, and they are widely used in non-trivial applications.

-In the case of systems with NACs, we generalise the classical notion of switch equivalence to the notion of permutation equivalence, because there are intuitively equivalent transformation sequences which cannot be derived by switching independent neighbouring steps.
+In the case of systems with NACs, we generalise the classical notion of switch equivalence to the notion of permutation equivalence, because there are transformation sequences which are intuitively equivalent but which cannot be obtained one from the other by repeatedly switching independent consecutive steps.
 As defined in (Hermann2009), two transformation sequences are called permutation-equivalent, if they respect the NACs and disregarding the NACs they are switch-equivalent.
 The notion of permutation equivalence on transformation sequences with NACs is coarser and more adequate than the classical switch equivalence based on the local Church-Rosser theorem in the DPO approach including NACs (Lambers2009).